PennLINC/SHORELINE_PaperDemo/README.md

-You can also reproduce the analyses for yourself by downloading this package with `remotes::install_github("PennLINC/SHORELINE_PaperDemo")` and emulating the Article, or online using Binder...
+You can also reproduce the analyses for yourself by downloading this package with `remotes::install_github("PennLINC/SHORELINE_PaperDemo")` and emulating the Article, or online using Binder.